Em3k/gulp-starter-workflow-one/README.md

 # Em3k's Frontend Workflow
 This is my example frontent worflow.
-It is based on Gulp, LibSass, Browserify, Browser-Sync, Susy/Breakpoint.
+It is based on:
+-Gulp,
+-LibSass,
+-Browserify,
+-Browser-Sync,
+-Susy/Breakpoint,
+-Typi,
+-modular-scale
+..and few other;-)